Renting a Small RV: Everything You Need to Know

 The kitchen includes a single-burner induction cooktop, 3.0 cu ft 12V refrigerator, and stainless steel sink with folding faucet.

-Customers love its 4x4 capabilities, swivel seats, solar power for off-grid adventures, easy drivability, and gear storage.
+Customers love its 4x4 capabilities, swivel seats, solar power for off-grid adventures, easy drivability, gear storage, and fuel economy of around 18-22 MPG.

 Length: 19'9"